Click, claim and collect from today under $60 limit - ExBulletin

 To qualify, a driver must:

-- hold a personal toll account with a NSW toll service provider, making private journeys on a NSW toll road, excluding those on the M5 South-West for customers registered for the M5 South-West Cashback scheme in the same time, and
+- Hold a personal paid account with a NSW toll service provider, making private journeys on a NSW toll road, excluding those on the M5 South-West for customers registered for the M5 South-West Cashback scheme at the same time , and

 A fair use provision will ensure the integrity of the scheme, with drivers able to claim up to $400 in tolls for a maximum deduction of $340 per week for each tag or number plate on a toll account.